IdyllicPeripherals/idyllicperipherals.github.io/_posts/2024-05-24-Enable VoLTE on the Honor 90 Lite.md

 When I installed the Kogan Sim card I was disappointed to find out I could not make any phone calls even though the Mobile Data was working.
 There was nothing in the settings that would fix this issue and I started to wonder if I should try a different mobile network like Optus or Telstra.

 Fortunately, I found a relatively easy way to forcefully unlock VoLTE so that I could make calls over the 4G network.
+This fix seems permanent and VoLTE still shows after restarting.

 I don’t really understand much of the technical aspect but just followed some guides and it worked out.
 Normally I’d be a bit more hesitant to install random apps and APKs on my phone but I was desperate.